Strong converse exponents for the feedback-assisted classical capacity of entanglement-breaking channels: Strong converse

 \section{Strong converse}

 This section is dedicated to proving the main theorem of this paper.
 We will need the following lemmas.
-The first is proven in \cite{N} and in Lemma 5 of \cite{WWY13} via monotonicity of $\widetilde{D}_\alpha$.
+The first is proven using an inequality from \cite{N} in Lemma 5 of \cite{QFBStrong} via monotonicity of $\widetilde{D}_\alpha$.
 The second will be used to take advantage of the separability of the quantum state observed in Section \ref{subsec:protocol}.
 The third is an equality between $\alpha$-Holevo information and $\alpha$-information radius.
-The fourth shows that $\alpha$-Holevo information and $\alpha$-information radius tends to the conventional Holevo information and information radius in the limit $\alpha \to 1$.
+The fourth states that $\alpha$-Holevo information and $\alpha$-information radius respectively tend to the conventional Holevo information and information radius in the limit $\alpha \to 1$, which we prove in Appendix \ref{sec:pfLemma}.
 Note that this establishes Lemma~\ref{chiK} as a generalization of the equality $\chi(\mathcal{N}) = K(\mathcal{N})$ \cite{OPW,SBW,SW02}. \begin{lemma} Let $\alpha>1$, $\rho,\sigma\in \mathcal{S}(\mathcal{H})$, and $\Lambda$ be such that $0 \leq \Lambda \leq I$.
 Let

 Then

 \end{lemma} \begin{lemma} [\cite{King,H06}] Let $P_{AB}$ be a positive semidefinite separable operator.
 Such an operator can be written in the following form:

 where $C_{A}^{j},D_{B}^{j}\geq0$ for all $j$.
 Let $P_{B}=\operatorname{Tr} _{A}\left\{ P_{AB}\right\} $ and let $\mathcal{M}_A$ be a completely positive linear map acting on the $A$ system.
 Then, for all $\alpha\geq1$,